 BE IT FURTHER RESOLVED that the Board finds that this action is not a "project" as defined by the California Environmental Quality Act ("CEQA") (California Public Resources Code §21065); and is not a "development" as defined by the California Coastal Act (California Public Resources Code §30106).

-County Region PROVED by the Board of the San Diego regular meeting this 7 th day of September,
+PASSED, ADOPTED, AND APPROVED by the Board of the San Diego County Regional Airport Authority at a regular meeting this 7th day of September, 2017, by the following vote:

-AYES: Board Members:
+- AYES: Board Members:

-NOES: Board Members:
+- NOES: Board Members:

-ABSENT: Board Members:
+- ABSENT: Board Members:

-ATTEST:

 TONY R. RUSSELL DIRECTOR, CORPORATE & INFORMATION GOVERNANCE / AUTHORITY CLERK

-APPROVED AS TO FORM:

-AMY GONZA ALEZ
+Item No. 9